barc/backbone.giraffe/src/docs/collectionView.md

 ```

 <div class='note'>
 Consider `dataEvents` property unstable.
-One of smart interns found a common
+One of our smart interns found a common
-use case where it does not work.
+use case where this does not work.
 We may deprecate this property.
 </div>

 ```js